Public Health budget update

-If adopted by the King County Council in November, the proposed reductions could lead to major changes at six Public Health Centers.
+If adopted by the King County Council in November, the proposed reductions could lead to major changes at five Public Health Centers.

 Two of those centers in Columbia City and North Seattle would transfer primary care services to other healthcare organizations, as health reform has made it more feasible for providers to take on more patients.
 The department is in discussions with NeighborCare and Harborview/UW Medicine to make those transitions in 2015.

 Greenbridge will stay open through a partnership with Planned Parenthood of the Great Northwest.
 This partnership will allow WIC/MSS services to continue to be provided by Public Health staff at Greenbridge.
 However, Public Health staff will no longer be providing family planning services at the site.
 Family planning services will be available to clients through Planned Parenthood, which will be consolidating its West Seattle clinic in Greenbridge and leasing the space.
 This partnership preserves essential services for clients.

 Site-closure proposals were made with the goal of maximizing services to as many clients as possible.
-While support services for pregnant women and children and for family planning will be lost at these locations, they will continue to be offered at six other locations in King County, including Seattle, Federal Way, Greenbridge, North, Kent, Renton and Eastgate.
+Support services for pregnant women and children will continue to be offered at seven other locations in King County, including Seattle, Federal Way, Greenbridge, North, Kent, Renton and Eastgate.
 Family Planning will continue to be offered at Federal Way, Eastgate, and Kent, with service provided by Planned Parenthood at White Center Public Health Center at Greenbridge.

 Prevention services also face reductions

 More broadly, reductions would impact a range of core public services such as reducing the capacity for disease investigations, and curtailing Public Health work on tobacco and obesity prevention.
 (For more examples and details, see additional links above.)
 Core public health work serves the entire community to improve the health and well-being for everyone.
 Some of these services and activities include: